ScottLogic/search-data-exports-backend/searchrequest/ReadMe.md

         {"field": "fieldName|all",
          "value": "value"},
         ...
-        {"dateRange": [ "Start Date", "End Date|optional"]} // Optionial for Post search.
+        {"dateRange": [ "Start Date", "End Date|optional"]} // optional for Post search.
 End date can be ommited for open ended date range.
     ]
 }
 ```